chevere/docs/get-started/overview.md

 Chevere is modern PHP software and it encourages a proper use of the language just like [PHP The Right Way](https://phptherightway.com/).

-> 🧔🏾 PHP is an awesome scripting language, allowing you to express and to organize code in so many different ways that the caveats are their users, nor the tooling.
+> 🧔🏾 PHP is an awesome scripting language, allowing you to express and to organize code in so many different ways that the caveats is your skill, not the tooling.
 Is what you pay for its flexibility.

 To avoid the caveats of PHP, Chevere has its own [architecture](./../architecture/README.md) concepts, conventions and rules.